 - No dirty dots, hence no unintended side effects in SCC

-- Less merge conflicts as code on a parent/top level or shared resources don’t change (thanks, @thoric)
+- Fewer merge conflicts as code on a parent/top-level or shared resources don’t change (thanks, @thoric)

 - Faster load times for source-only VIs (besides the first recompilation, see below)

-- First time you open / load the VI, it takes longer as LabVIEW needs to recompile
+- The first time you open / load the VI, it takes longer as LabVIEW needs to recompile

 - VIs without compiled code cannot be used in the runtime environment, so if you make an application with plug and play extensions, loaded dynamically from file, the extension VIs need to have compiled code in them (thanks again, @thoric)